HiveRunner/HiveRunner/README.md

 HiveRunner
 ==========

-Welcome to HiveRunner.
-A Zero installation open source unit testing of Hive applications
+Welcome to HiveRunner - Zero installation open source unit testing of Hive applications

 [Watch the HiveRunner teaser on youtube!](http://youtu.be/B7yEAHwgi2w)